-If a shared cultural belief is that gays, lesbians, and bisexuals are deviant and sick people, and their loving relationships are seen as sinful, we might see this pathologizing view mirrored in the diagnostic frameworks used by health professionals in that culture.
+If a shared cultural belief is that gays, lesbians, and bisexuals are deviant and sick people, and their loving relationships are seen as sinful, we might see this pathologizing view mirrored in the diagnostic frameworks used by health professionals in that culture

-Such a social construction of reality, reinforced by health professionals, would be easily considered the truth by the majority of people in that culture.
-Even large proportions of gay, lesbian, and bisexual citizens would adopt this belief.
+Such a social construction of reality, reinforced by health professionals, easily would be considered the truth by the majority of people in that culture.
+Even large proportions of gays, lesbians, and bisexuals citizens would adopt this belief.

-This would create untold suffering and lead to wasted human potentials for individuals and the society.
+This would create untold suffering and lead to wasted human potentials for individuals and society.